Bread faults, causes and remedies: a systematic diagnostic guide for volume, crust, crumb and flavour defects

 Process remedies: Cool bread fully to ≤35°C core before slicing or packaging; clean slicing and packing equipment on every shift.

 Ingredient remedy (pre-packaged bread only): Calcium propionate E282 is the standard mould inhibitor for packaged bread.
-BAKERpedia gives a typical usage range of 0.1–0.3% on flour weight (0.3% is the upper end of usage levels). [src-059] FLAG FOR HUMAN REVIEW: (a) The EU/UK regulatory limit for E282 is expressed on the finished product weight (EU: 3000 mg/kg under Regulation (EC) 1333/2008 Annex II), not on flour weight — reconcile the flour-weight figure with the applicable finished-product limit before use. (b) In many EU markets preservatives are only permitted in specific pre-packaged bread categories; fresh unpackaged bread sold the same day may not be a permitted application.
-Verify against Regulation (EC) 1333/2008 Annex II for the applicable food category and national regulations before use. [src-060]
+BAKERpedia gives a typical usage range of 0.1–0.3% on flour weight (0.3% is the upper end of usage levels).
+Regulatory note: (a) The EU/UK regulatory limit for E282 is expressed on the finished product weight (EU: 3000 mg/kg under Regulation (EC) 1333/2008 Annex II), not on flour weight — reconcile the flour-weight figure with the applicable finished-product limit before use. (b) In many EU markets preservatives are only permitted in specific pre-packaged bread categories; fresh unpackaged bread sold the same day may not be a permitted application.
+Verify against Regulation (EC) 1333/2008 Annex II for the applicable food category and national regulations before use.

 9.2 Rope (Bacillus subtilis / B. mesentericus)